dmhacker/jester/README.md

 Rather than associating a single determinization with an entire MCTS tree, every simulation determinizes and then follows an appropriate path.
 Multiple trees can be compressed into one.
-* Tabulated CFRM — Counterfactual regret minimization with Monte Carlo external sampling.
-The algorithm is implemented as listed in page 16 of [Richard Gibson's PhD dissertation](http://poker.cs.ualberta.ca/publications/gibson.phd.pdf).
+* Tabulated CFRM — Counterfactual regret minimization with external sampling.
+The algorithm is implemented as listed on page 16 of [Richard Gibson's PhD dissertation](http://poker.cs.ualberta.ca/publications/gibson.phd.pdf).

 Work-in-progress options are: